Maschera/golyatsecguard/README.md

 # Golyatsec Guard Bot (v3.8) (28.06.2022)

+<b>Golyatsec.com</b>: https://golyatsec.com/
+<b>Top.gg</b>: https://top.gg/bot/874082406343278623

+You can visit our website & top.gg for Turkish introduction and other information.

 <b>Information:</b>

 As a company serving in the cyber security industry, we are proud to present you our security bot that we have developed for Discord users.